deart2k/cartridge/doc/topics/clusterwide_config.md

 ```

 On filesystem clusterwide config is represented by a file tree.
+As you see, ClusterwideConfig support nested folders, you need to add
+section with path_delimiter `/`.
 Previous config on filesystem looks like this:
 ```
 |- config_dir
             |- forex.yml